 If there is debris on your bed, or filament hanging off the end of your nozzle, it will change the perceived height of the bed.
 It's not uncommon for filament to appear on the tip of the nozzle during the active leveling process, because the Print Cores do heat partially during the active leveling.
 If this happens, wipe the Print Core off with a paper towel, and try the active leveling process again.

-One of the other most common reasons to receive this message, is usually that the build plate is starting from too high of a position at the start of the active leveling process.
+One of the other most common reasons to receive this message on an Ultimaker 3 or Ultimaker 3 Extended, is usually that the build plate is starting from too high of a position at the start of the active leveling process.
 When this happens, you may also see the nozzle of your Print Core get pushed inside the print head.

 Compare these photos:

 In this photo, the bed is too high, because the spring tension is too loose.
 You can see quite a larger gap between the bottom of the heated bed plate, and the tallest part of the metal lip on the base plate.
 You can also see that the right hand Print Core has been pushed up inside the nozzle to the point where it is now at the same height as the left hand Print Core.
 The 2 Cores should never bee at the same height.